LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/fetch-json/data-formats-json.rst

 JSON is based on JavaScript object syntax, but has some differences.

 Let's consider an API that serves information about the books in a library.
-In this example, we searched for "An Astronaut's guide to life on Earth".
+In this example, we searched for "An Astronaut's Guide to Life on Earth".

 .. sourcecode:: js
    :linenos:

    {
-       "title": "An Astronaut's guide to life on Earth", "author": "Chris Hadfield",
+       "title": "An Astronaut's Guide to Life on Earth", "author": "Chris Hadfield",
        "ISBN": 9780316253017,
        "year_published": 2013,